MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

 ## Exercise 1: Use Copilot to build a college visits application.

-**Objective:** In this exercise, you will create a canvas app by connecting to an Expense Reports table.
+**Objective:** In this exercise, you will create a canvas app by connecting to an Campus visits table.

 ### Task \#1: Create the initial application